lhansford/manager-readme/README.md

 **Feedback & praise.** This is not an area I'm great with, as I tend to mentally note things and then forget to follow up on them.
 I'm actively trying to work on this though, so I will try my best to give you praise for you work, and actionable feedback when necessary.
 I'll need your help though - if you feel you need feedback on or praise for something please nudge me and I'll give it!

-**1:1s.** We will have a 1 on 1 every week.
+**1 on 1s.** We will have a 1 on 1 every week.
 The key thing to remember about this is that it's your time!
 I will have a default template to follow, but that's only meant as a placeholder.
 If you want to spend the whole 1 on 1 discussing one topic then we can.
 If you want to go longer, finish early, move it to another day that's also up to you.
-You own your 1:1!
+You own your 1 on 1!

 **Career development.** One of my goals as your manager is to help you progress in your career.
 This includes identifying long-term goals and breaking that down into short-term goals that server both you and the company.
 I'll also try my best in helping you to identify where you want to go in the long-term, though I'll need a lot of help from you on that front!